Greg Treat

-Greg Treat (born May 9, 1978) is an American Republican politician from Oklahoma and the current President Pro Tempore of the Oklahoma Senate.
-He represents district 47, which includes parts of Oklahoma City, Edmond, Deer Creek, and Bethany.
-He has served in the Senate since 2011.
+Greg Treat (born May 9, 1978) is an American Republican politician from Oklahoma who served as the President Pro Tempore of the Oklahoma Senate.
+He represented the 47th district from 2011 to 2024.

 Treat is an Oklahoma City resident and an alumnus of the University of Oklahoma.
 Prior to taking office, he was a campaign director for several Republican campaigns in the state.

-Career
+Personal life

+He is a graduate of Catoosa High School and "attended the University of Oklahoma earning a political science and history degree...Treat also was awarded the Cortez A.M.
+Ewing Fellowship while at OU, which allowed him to intern for then-U.S. Rep. Tom Coburn, M.D., in Washington, D.C."
+He is married to Maressa Treat and has three children.

+In 2025, Treat sued the Oklahoma Department of Public Safety, Canadian County, and the Oklahoma Highway Patrol after his son was injured by a traffic accident during a traffic stop.

+Oklahoma Senate

 Elections

 Treat was first elected to his seat in a 2011 special election to replace Todd Lamb, who left his seat to become Oklahoma's lieutenant governor.
 He defeated four other candidates in the Republican primary and did not face a Democratic opponent.
 He was reelected in 2012 without opposition and defeated Democrat Judy Mullen Hopper in 2016 with 66.35% of the vote.

-Legislation
+He is term limited in 2024.

+Tenure

+In June 2023, unbeknownst to Treat, Oklahoma Governor Kevin Stitt was in Paris and Oklahoma Lieutenant Governor Matt Pinnell was physically out of the state simultaneously.
+Treat temporarily became acting governor and declared an emergency disaster declaration for ten Oklahoma counties.
+His swift action was praised by Tusla Mayor G. T. Bynum.

+Policy positions

+Fiscal transparency

 In 2019, Treat authored a bill to create the Legislative Office of Fiscal Transparency, an entity to increase transparency and accountability in state government by providing the public and lawmakers independent, objective data on state spending and program performance.
-Treat also authored several landmark government accountability] measures that give the governor the ability to hire and fire the director of five of the largest state agencies.
+Treat also authored several landmark government accountability measures that give the governor the ability to hire and fire the director of five of the largest state agencies.
 Treat authored Senate Bill 1848 in 2014, which required abortion providers to have admitting privileges at a hospital within 30 mi of their practice.
 The law was struck down by the Oklahoma Supreme Court in 2016, with the court citing Whole Woman's Health v.
 Hellerstedt as a precedent.

+Tribal compacts

+In June 2023, Treat criticized senators who did not show up for a tribal compact vote to override Governor Kevin Stitt's veto.
+The next month, he called the Governor "ineffective" and said they were one vote shy of overriding.
+When the override vote was called again, they were able to get enough votes, but Stitt called it an "illegitimate process."